 Taking plants in a solid container can save you the hassle or the possibility of your plant getting damaged during the transportation and will help your plants make a successful move.

-I checked Amazon for some of the best pots to help you with your plant moving, and I found this solid Mueller Austria Plant.
-What is good about these pots is that they keep water in the bottom, so you don’t need to add water constantly.
+I checked Amazon for some of the best pots to help you with your plant moving, and I found that the solid Mueller Austria Plant is a good pot to choose.

 Alternatives To Bringing Plants On A Plane